SJ47/stripe-prebuilt-checkout-demo-react/README.md

 `const stripe = require('stripe')('YOUR_SK_TEST_KEY_GOES_HERE')`

-In the main project directory, you run:
+In the `client` directory, run `npm start` to run the client app in development mode.

-`npm start`
+In the `server` directory, run `npm run server:dev` to run the server in development mode.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.